SanelRyan/salgo-ea-webhook/README.md

 # Webhook Server for TradingView Alerts

-This project provides a webhook server that handles real-time TradingView alerts.
+A webhook server that handles real-time TradingView alerts.
 It forwards incoming webhook data via WebSockets to connected clients and logs the alert information for future reference.

 ## Features